 Yes, you’re living without many of your typical keys here, but Razer had enough mercy to include a lot of side-printed functions.
 They’re legible from a normal seated distance, and when you hold down the Fn key, all lighting turns off except for those keys with a secondary function.

 You can also easily toggle through pre-made RGB effects, use media controls, do on-the-fly macro recording and activate game mode without opening the software.

-Our review unit of the Huntsman Mini uses Razer’s purple Optical Clicky Switches.
-In August, it’ll also be available with Razer Linear Optical (2nd Generation) switches for $10 more.
-The new linear switches are supposed to be quieter than the linear optical switches Razer debuted on the Huntsman Tournament Edition.
+In August 2020, Razer made the Huntsman Mini available with Razer’s Linear Optical (2nd Generation) switches for $10 more than the clicky version.
+The new linear switches are quieter than the linear optical switches that debuted on the Razer Huntsman Tournament Edition.

 For those not acquainted with Razer’s optical switches, the gaming brand introduced them with the Razer Huntsman Elite two years ago.
 Instead of actuating via metallic contact like traditional mechanical keyboard switches, optical mechanical switches actuate with the switch’s stem passing through a light beam.
 The goal is a smoother experience.